 Submissions must be emailed as Microsoft Word documents.
 Essays may be 5-10 pages (double spaced) and must include proper citations.

-A panel of Montclair Sate Advisory Board members, many of whom are lawyers, will judge the submissions based on quality of writing, research, and originality.
+A panel of Montclair Sate Advisory Board members, many of whom are lawyers, will judge the submissions based on quality of writing, research (as well as citations), and originality.

 Winners will be contacted by email.
 The first-place place winner will receive a $300 prize and the second-place winner a $200 prize (both in the form of gift-card to a vendor of their choice).
 Selected papers will be featured on the Pre-Law Program webpage.